 How to Choose the Perfect Name for Your Business

-The process of finalizing a name is a right of passage all entrepreneurs go through and it’s such a nice feeling when you know you’re ready for the next steps.
-We asked Boss Babes we know personally as well as ladies in The Rising Tide Society, Creative Lady Collective, and our local chapter RTS (Tuesdays Together Tampa Bay) for their stories on how they chose their business name.
+The process of finalizing a name is a right of passage and it’s such a nice feeling when you know you’re ready for the next steps.
+We asked boss babes we know personally as well as ladies in The Rising Tide Society, Creative Lady Collective, and our local chapter RTS (Tuesdays Together Tampa Bay) for their stories on how they chose their business name.
 We got hundreds of amazing responses and it was fantastic to get to read through them and see both the patterns we all go through as well as some of the really unique & personal ways that people have found their perfect name.

-Special thanks to each of the Boss Babes who submitted their story & those who let us share theirs below.
+Special thanks to each of the women who submitted their story & those who let us share theirs below.
 Stay boss. xx

 Jen Jacobs | Wandering Whisk Bakeshop

 "I love to travel & bake.
 Many of my sweets are inspired by desserts & flavors I've had while traveling.
 So I combined the two things I love most and Wandering Whisk Bakeshop was born."

 St. Petersburg, FL

 "I started with my first name, and then at the time I started the business we only had our daughter (now we have a son, too), so I took her middle name."

 "I had the HARDEST time choosing my business name.
 One day, I was heading home, and I noticed the name of the street that I live off (White Street).
 I thought it sounded so pretty, yet simple, and it just clicked."

 "The name Roohi is my mom's maiden name.
 It's Persian and I was born in Iran, so I wanted to incorporate my culture in my name.
 “Roo” means soul.. so it was fitting since I what I do is from the soul."